tdsmith/blog/_posts/2015-08-31-python-35-transition.markdown

 Python packages which were installed against Python 3.4 with pip or easy\_install will need to be reinstalled for Python 3.5.
 Packages installed against Python 3.4 will not be visible from Python 3.5 because Python uses versioned site-packages directories.
 Scripts (i.e. `ipython3`) which were installed with pip or easy\_install using Python 3.4 will stop working until they are reinstalled.

 To reconstitute your Python environment, consider running `pip3 freeze > site-requirements.txt` before you upgrade to save a list of your installed packages.
 You should edit this list by hand to remove any packages which are managed by Homebrew.
-Then, you can run `pip3 -r site-requirements.txt` after you upgrade to reinstall your environment.
+Then, you can run `pip3 install -r site-requirements.txt` after you upgrade to reinstall your environment.

 (If you forget to do this before you upgrade, you can run `$(brew --cellar)/python3/3.4.3_2/bin/python3 -m pip freeze` to generate the list of packages 3.4 knows about, even after 3.5 is installed.)